-As at 31 December 2018, the net asset value of the subsidiaries was Baht 397 million (2017: Baht 387 million) lower than the cost of the investments.
-The Company assessed the recoverable amount of its investment in subsidiaries based on the higher of a calculation of fair value less costs to sell and a value-in-use calculation, using cash flow projections.
-It was concluded that the recoverable amounts of investments in subsidiaries were higher than the carrying amounts and the Company's management believed that the allowance for impairment is sufficient in the current situation.
+As at 31 December 2019, the net asset value of the subsidiaries was Baht 433 million (2018: Baht 397 million) lower than the cost of the investments in the separate financial statements.
+The Company assessed the recoverable amount of its investment in subsidiaries based on the higher of the calculated fair value less costs to sell and the value-in-use, calculated using cash flow projections that were prepared with reference to the financial estimates approved by management.
+Significant assumptions included those regarding revenue growth rates and discount rates.
+It was concluded that the recoverable amounts of the investments in subsidiaries were lower than the carrying amounts, by amounts totaling Baht 73 million.
+The Company therefore recognised allowance for impairment loss on these investments in subsidiaries in profit or loss in the separate financial statements for the current year.
+The Company's management believes that the allowance for impairment of investments in subsidiaries is sufficient in the current circumstances.

-10. Investment in a joint venture
+10. Investment in an associate